 Following precautionary steps can be taken to save the MDF file from corruption:

 Preceding measures can help you prevent MDF file from damage but cannot help you repair it and recover data from a damaged file.
-Therefore, to repair corrupt SQL database MDF File and retrieving SQL database objects smoothly, you can take into consideration the two well-known and doable methods.
+Therefore, to repair corrupt SQL database MDF File and retrieving SQL database objects smoothly, you can take into consideration the two well-known and doable methods for MDF Recovery.

 Here are the steps that you need to follow to run DBCC CHECKDB for fixing minor corruptions in a SQL server database: